-- Intensity of Rivalry
+- Power of Buyers

 - Product Substitutes

-- 3. The competitor environment
+- Power of Suppliers

-(Note: These components of the external environment and their elements or factors and how they are related to each and to firm performance will be discussed in detail in later sections of the chapter.)
+- 3. The competitor environment - (Note: These components of the external environment and their elements or factors and how they are related to each and to firm performance will be discussed in detail in later sections of the chapter.)